 The process of hydraulic fracturing (fracking) uses an existing well to project a high-pressure fluid mixture into the rock formation to create cracks which facilitate the flow of oil and natural gas.
-Fracking fluid is comprised of water, chemicals, and a proppant such as a sand to promote continuous flow of oil or natural gas.
+Fracking fluid is comprised of water, chemicals, and a proppant such as sand to promote a continuous flow of oil or natural gas.

 The technique of hydraulic fracturing has been routinely employed since the late 1940s.
 Early concepts and experimentation with fracking began in the 1860s in the U.S. and continued throughout the 20th century.
 Fracturing evolved from using explosive torpedoes and acids to further production of water and gas wells to using proppant and water mixtures.

 By the 1950s hydraulic fracturing using proppant mixtures was a worldwide phenomenon, though horizontally drilled wells remained relatively uncommon until the 1980s.
 The mid-90s saw a tremendous increase in high-volume fracking as advances in technology and the increased price of natural gas coincided to make these operations economically feasible.

 Hydraulic fracturing has gained increased attention as environmental concerned have been raised.
 The nature of this technology holds the potential to contaminate water sources when improperly executed.
 Water depletion, increased surface pollution, and strain on local infrastructure are primary concerns to address when examining the impact of fracking on the environment.